oriluka/TravelIt-Service/MyJournal.md

 This journal is written so that the newest entries are at the top.
 Anything in { } was written at the same time.

+## === Db Queries {
+  > Postgres
+    - Not sure why but my query times without any indexing or denormalizing were below the 50ms benchmark requirement.
+Could be due to my own hardware
+    - Deciding to move on but may attempt to see if I can get quicker speeds once I figure out cassandra

+  > Cassandra
+    - Cassandra requires a much more confusing download than any database I've used before.
+    - From reading over some of the docs I have a feeling it might be a better database than postgres but the tests will be the ones to decide that.
+}

 ## === Creating Seeding Script {